-This course is primarily intended to assist English majors and Religious Studies majors in developing the skills necessary to design, implement, report, and defend senior projects.
-With the help of a teaching team drawn from various academic fields, students will hone techniques in generating ideas, refining theses, planning and carrying out research, evaluating sources and documenting them in accordance with discipline-specific norms, writing in multiple genres, and presenting material orally in both formal and extemporaneous contexts.
-The course is required of majors in English and Religious Studies.
-Prerequisite: Junior/senior level with permission of the instructor.
+This course assists students majoring in English and/or Philosophy and Religion to design, implement, research and defend their senior project proposals and complete their major portfolios.
+Students will generate ideas, refine theses, plan and carry out research, evaluate sources and document them in accordance with discipline-specific norms, write in multiple genres, and present material orally in both formal and extemporaneous contexts.
+Required of majors in English or Philosphy and Religion.
+Prerequisite: Junior or senior status and permission of the instructor or major coordinator.